 To create a new quiz...

-TIP: Use availability dates to allow specific students to take the quiz at alternate times.
+TIP: Use availability dates to allow specific students or sections to take the quiz at alternate times.

 Adding Instructions and Questions